-The online collection at Seeking Michigan includes Archives of Michigan research guides and indexes, as well as access to more than three million state and local government records and private manuscripts, maps and photographs.
+The online collection at Michiganology includes Archives of Michigan research guides and indexes, as well as access to more than three million state and local government records and private manuscripts, maps and photographs.

 In Michigan, learning is fun!
-Visit our Seeking Michigan website to discover how Michigan achieved statehood, how Lansing became the capital city, about Michigan's state symbols, about archaeology projects around the state, and many other interesting facts about Michigan.
+Follow the link below and then open the Learn menu.
+You'll discover how Michigan achieved statehood, how Lansing became the capital city, about Michigan's state symbols, about archaeology projects around the state, and many other interesting facts about Michigan.

 The Great Lakes have provided transportation for Michigan's inhabitants for hundreds of years.
 Vessels from canoes to car ferries and steamers to modern ore boats have sailed these "inland seas," and about 6,000 vessels have been lost.
 Approximately 1,500 of these ships sank in Michigan waters.